- Recent Events

 - Can We Help?

 - A Creative Museum!

 - Rifles and Spades

 - Contact Us

-Leominster Museum is one of six small museums from across England which have been selected to join Creative Museums, an eighteen-month programme of experimentation which can be disseminated to a wider cohort of peer museums.
-The programme, which is funded by the Arts Council England from its Museum Resilience Fund and run by Battersea Arts Centre in partnership with independent consultant Gaby Porter, will use a process called Scratch to build lively programmes and venues that enrich the experience for visitors, directly and creatively involve their audiences, tackle challenges and generate new business opportunities.
+Leominster Museum was one of six small museums from across England which were selected to join Creative Museums, an eighteen-month programme of experimentation from 2015 to 2017..
+The programme, which was funded by Arts Council England from its Museum Resilience Fund and run by Battersea Arts Centre in partnership with independent consultant Gaby Porter, used a process called Scratch to build lively programmes and venues that enriched the experience for visitors, directly and creatively involved their audiences, and tackled challenges.

 To develop new role descriptions for the volunteers who have specific responsibilities at the Museum, as our current ones are out of date, confused and no longer relevant to the goals we have recently set ourselves.
 Since two new volunteers have recently taken over the significant jobs of curator and volunteer organiser, now is an ideal time for redefinition.

 - To develop deeper partnerships with other organisations in the town.

 - To find out exactly what the people of Leominster want from their Museum and what they think of the role of heritage as a whole, before we begin to develop our plans for modernisation.

 Lots of things have happened over the summer!